SEV (company): Power plants

 SEV owns and operates 13 various power plants, of these, 3 are thermal, the Strond-, Sund- and Vágur plants.

 6 are Hydroelectric, the Strond-, Eiðis-, Fossá-, Mýru- and Heyga plants, as well as the plant in Botni.

 In addition to these there are five smaller thermal plants providing power for Fugloy, Mykines, Koltur, Skúvoy and Stóru Dímun, these five are not connected to the main grid and only supply the individual islands and communities.
 None having engines exceeding 80 kW.

 SEV has 5 ENERCON E44(900 kW) wind turbines in Neshagi, on Eysturoy and 13 ENERCON E44 turbines in Húsahagi, Streymoy.
 The company Røkt owns 3 Vestas V47(660 kW) turbines in Vestmanna, however SEV buys and distributes the power produced there.

 Three Vestas V47 turbines were put up in Neshagi in 2005, but in the winter 2011/2012 two of them were wrecked during a storm and it was decided to take the last one down, two ENERCON E44 turbines were put up in their place.

-SEV has formed agreement with a water-kite firm Minesto for installing paravane-based electricity generation.
+SEV has formed agreement with Swedish tidal-kite firm Minesto for installing paravane-based electricity generation.
+Two 100 kW Dragon 4 turbines were installed at Vestmannasund in the Faroe Islands in 2022, joined in February 2024 by a larger 1.2 MW Dragon 12, all powering the Faroese grid.